 Formal Reverse Transfer arrangements exist between SVSU and each of the following community college partners:

-SVSU students may indicate their interest in reverse transfer by completing the Reverse Transfer Agreement (155KB) form, which will authorize the University to send their transcript to the applicable community college.
+SVSU students may indicate their interest in reverse transfer by completing the Reverse Transfer Agreement form (MFA Required), which will authorize the University to send their transcript to the applicable community college.

 It is important to know that a degree is not guaranteed.
 The community college must evaluate your course work and determine if the degree requirements for an associate degree have been met.
 Any communications you have regarding an associate degree can be addressed with your community college.